 The choice of a mode or configuration for OM should be driven by a compromise between the time resolution needed and the spatial coverage required for a given pointing.
 Time discontinuities are due to the overheads (see XRPS User's manual for a detailed description) needed to download the data and configure the instrument for the next exposure.

 The full frame modes cover the whole FOV, but they have large overheads.
 If time resolution is needed, then windowed modes provide almost continuous coverage.
 The maximum time resolution is achieved in FAST mode (up to 0.5 sec).
-The default image configuration, or IMAGE+FAST, allows the user to cover 92% of the FOV in five successive exposures, obtaining in each of them a small window (less than 22 arcmin) centred on the pointing attitude and eventually a FAST mode window (10''.510''.5) centred at the same coordinates.
+The default image configuration, or IMAGE+FAST, allows the user to cover 92% of the FOV in five successive exposures, obtaining in each of them a small window (less than 22 arcmin) centred on the pointing attitude and optionally a FAST mode window (10''.510''.5) centred at the same coordinates.
 If one needs time coverage on a larger area, one can make several short ( sec) Science User Defined Mode exposures (image window up to 7'.67'.6, if binned).
 However, for crowded fields, exposures may be lost, and longer exposure times are encouraged.

 Field spectroscopy is better achieved using full frame low resolution, while if one wants to monitor spectral variations of the target, then there is a pre-defined window configuration for each of the grisms which allows obtaining only its spectrum.